ZahraaDk/Airbnb-Full-Stack-Data-Analysis-Project/README.md

 ## Backend

-1. ETL Pipeline: using python and pandas, raw data is extracted, transformed into a usable format and loaded into postgreSQL database.
+1. ETL Pipeline: Using Python and pandas, raw data is extracted, transformed into a usable format and loaded into PostgreSQL database.
 2. Database: Schema Design - Indexing - Data Integrity - Backup & Recovery.
 3. Sentiment Analysis: Applying sentiment analysis in the ETL process to extract sentiment from the reviews.